ivandotv/validar/docs/validation/validation.md

 ## Creating validation instances

-`Validation` instances should be constructed via `validation` factory function.
+`Validation` instances should be constructed via the `validation` factory function.

 `validation` function accepts a configuration object with the following signature: